3 Warning Signs That Your Meeting Culture is in Trouble

-I can’t say that I’ve ever had a conversation with another working adult where we gushed about our love for meetings.
+I can’t say that I’ve ever had a conversation with another working adult where we swapped stories about our love for meetings.
+I'll take a guess and say that's the same for most of you reading this.

 If you didn’t say “all the time,” let’s get into it.

 Here are three signs your meeting culture might need some attention.
-I came up with this list after talking with clients, workshop participants, IA workshop leaders, and even friends.
-(And no, I’m not the buzzkill at a party who brings up meeting culture—at least, not right away.)
+I came up with this list after talking with clients, workshop participants, IA workshop leaders, and even friends (And no, I’m not the buzzkill at a party who brings up meeting culture).

 1. Too Many Meetings